melissamonk-NOAA/Vermilion_2021/doc/indices/CCFRP_writeup.knit.md

 in the filtered data set (Figure \@ref(fig:fig-areacpue-ccfrp)).
 Plots of the arithmetic mean by inside (MPA) and outside (REF) MPAs over time is in Figure \@ref(fig:fig-sitecpue-ccfrp).

-A Lognormal model  was
-selected for the positive observation GLM by a $\Delta AIC$ of 362.81 over a Gamma model and supported by Q-Q plots of the positive observations fit to both distributions (Figure \@ref(fig:fig-dist-fits-ccfrp)).
-The delta-GLM method allows the linear predictors to differ between the binomial and positive models.
-Based on AIC values from maximum likelihood fits Table \@ref(tab:tab-model-select-ccfrp)), a main effects model including
-YEAR and SITE and DEPTH bin
-was fit for the binomial model and a main effects model including
-YEAR and SITE and DEPTH bin
-was fit for the  Lognormal model.
+A negative binomial model was fit to the drift-level data (catch with a log offset for angler hours).
+Because the averaged observed CPUE inside MPAs and in the reference sites exhibited differing trends, we explored a YEAR:SITE interaction, which was selected as the best fit model by AIC Table \@ref(tab:tab-model-select-ccfrp)), The final model included YEAR and AREA and SITE and DEPTH_bin and YEAR:SITE and log(Effort).
-Models were fit using the “rstanarm” R package (version 2.21.1).
+The model was fit using the “rstanarm” R package (version 2.21.1).
 Posterior predictive checks of the Bayesian model fit for the binomial model and the positive model were all reasonable (Figures \@ref(fig:fig-posterior-mean-ccfrp)  and
  \@ref(fig:fig-posterior-sd-ccfrp)).
-The binomial model generated data sets with the proportion zeros similar to the 66%  zeroes in the observed data (Figure \@ref(fig:fig-propzero-ccfrp)).
-The predicted marginal effects from both the binomial and Lognormal models can be found in (Figures \@ref(fig:fig-Dbin-marginal-ccfrp) and \@ref(fig:fig-Dpos-marginal-ccfrp)).
+The negative binomial model generated data sets with the proportion zeros similar to the 66%  zeroes in the observed data (Figure \@ref(fig:fig-propzero-ccfrp)).
+The predicted marginal effects from the model can be found in (Figures \@ref(fig:fig-Dnbin-marginal-ccfrp)).

+Based on work completed at the SWFSC, we estimate that the percent of rocky reef habitat from Point Conception to the California border within California state waters is 892 $km^2$, of which approximately 23% is in MPAs that prohibit the harvest of groundfish (pers comm.
+Rebecca Miller, UCSC).
+There is recreational fishing outside of state waters, but habitat maps are not available at the same 2-m resolution and do not allow for direct comparisons.
+High-resolution habitat maps are not available for the state waters south of Point Conception.

+The final index was weighted, giving 20% of the model weight to MPAs and 80% of model weight to the "open" areas within the state.
+The CCFRP index includes all of the MPAs currently sampled from 2017-2020 and the core central California sampling sites from 2007-2016.
+Trends among all of the MPAs sampled increased along the entire coast from 2017-2020.
 The final index (Table \@ref(tab:tab-index-ccfrp)) represents a similar trend to the arithmetic mean of the annual CPUE (Figure \@ref(fig:fig-cpue-ccfrp)).

+To visualize the affect of weighting on the index, Figure (\@ref(fig:fig-weighted-cpue-ccfrp)) shows the unweighted index and the index with 10-60% of the weight given to MPAs versus open areas.
+Each of these indices are scaled to their means to allow for direct comparison.

 <!-- ******************************* TABLES ******************************** -->